FS-Template-Repos/Programming_Challenge_A/README.md

 # Pre-Requisites
 * Any C/C++ experience.
 * A C++17 or better compiler/IDE.
+* GitHub Account.

 # Supported Platforms / Software Dependencies
 * Windows/UWP 64bit: None.
 Vulkan SDK (optional)
 * MacOS ARM/64bit: None.
 Vulkan SDK (optional)
 * Linux 64bit: X11 or XWayland.
 Vulkan SDK (optional)

+# Getting Started
+* Fork this repo to your own public repo and clone it.
+* The source code should build and run in any modern C++17 capable compiler.
+* An OPTIONAL CMakeLists.txt build file is provided for your conveience.

 # Challenge Goal
 * Expand the provided base code to modify the pixel data on screen to produce visually interesting and asthetically pleasing effects.